Sometimes, Grandma knows best! That is certainly with these old fashioned skills that are easy to learn and will save you money!

 The beauty of bread making is that it can be as simple or complex as you’d like, and require as much or as little time as you can spare.
 If you’re willing to put in some elbow grease, the only equipment required is basic: your hands and an oven.
 If you have less time, invest in a Bread Maker to take most of the work out of bread making.

-Most of us aren’t going to whip out the washing board at the end of the week and wash our clothes by hand.
-But depending on your living situation, washing your clothes by hand can be a lot more practical than it initially sounds.
+Most of us aren’t going to whip out the wash board at the end of the week and wash our clothes by hand.
+But, depending on your living situation, washing your clothes by hand can be a lot more practical than it initially sounds.
 For example, if you’re an apartment dweller without a washer/dryer on site, weekly visits to coin-operated laundromats can become expensive.

 Consider using a washing board, plunge clothes washing system or a DIY clothes washing contraption of your own to save money on the cost of laundromat visits.
 We’ve covered the washing, but what about the drying?
 Dry your clothes on an indoor drying rack.
 Or if you have outdoor space, hang a clothes line and let Mother Nature do the work for you.